Terminal-2 icon

 • From your POS app: this flow does not involve Adyen and you need to set it up with your TFS provider.

-2. Ask the shopper for consent in the POS app user interface or on the payment terminal to share their encrypted card number with your TFS provider.
+2. Ask the shopper's consent for secure card capture (to share their encrypted card number with your TFS provider).
+You can do this either in the POS app user interface or on the payment terminal.
 There are two flows to ask for consent on the terminal:

 • Custom consent flow: you send an input request to ask the shopper for their consent and need to implement logic to decide, based on the input response, whether your payment request should trigger secure card capture.

-Merchants using Global Blue as their TFS provider are recommended to input customer consent in the POS app user interface.
+If Global Blue is your TFS provider, it is recommended to ask for consent in the POS app user interface.

-• If the shopper hasn't given consent you need to change the taxfree.indicator flag from your payment request to false so that no secure card capture happens.
+If the shopper has not given consent, you set taxfree.indicator to false so that no secure card capture happens.
 In the automatic flow, we automatically change the flag to false.
 The shopper can still claim the refund with the TFS provider.
-However, the POS app must not pass the PSP reference in tax-free request to the TFS provider.

 4. After the shopper completes the payment, you give the shopper the tax-free form issued by the POS app, and a receipt.